 Accept it Might Not Be Perfect

 With all the will in the world and all the perfect preparation, you have to accept that it still might not be perfect and not everything will go as planned.
-From baby being in a bad mood to running out of supplies or experiencing flight delays or cancellations, there is plenty that might not go as you want it to.
+From the baby being in a bad mood to running out of supplies or experiencing flight delays or cancellations, there is plenty that might not go as you want it to.

 READ MORE: What to do if your flight gets cancelled